-The Concern Debates programme is the flagship activity of the Active Citizenship Unit in Concern Worldwide for the past 35 years.
+The Concern Debates programme is the flagship activity of the Active Citizenship Unit in Concern Worldwide for nearly 40 years.
 The Concern Debates programme is open to post primary schools across the island of Ireland and has had over 23,000 students take part since its creation.